Family Law – Brighton Solicitors

 If you live with someone, but are not married, it is a good idea to consider a cohabitation agreement.
 This is an especially good idea if you own a property together or have children – it will provide a solid legal grounding should the relationship dissolve.
 Find out more about Cohabitation Agreements.

-Collaborative law is a relatively new form of law that allows you to resolve family disputes outside of court.
-It is a good way of dealing with a range of issues amicably and it can often produce excellent results.
+Collaborative law is a good way of dealing with a range of issues amicably and it can often produce excellent results.
 It also attempts to rebuild the trust and friendship between partners, making it easier on children and other in the family.
-For more information on Collaborative Law, visit our blog post on ‘What is Collaborative Law’, or view our Collaborative Law page.
+Read more about Collaborative Law.

 If the time has come for a divorce, you want it to be sorted as soon as possible, as fairly as possible, and with minimum stress and emotion.
 We’re experienced at making this happen and ensuring you receive the very best family law advice at this difficult time.
 We also realise how important it is to help you to move on with your life – and have skilled family law solicitors to assist you in this process.
 Find out more about Divorce.

-Family mediation is a legal option that allows you and your former partner to discuss your problems in a secure environment with an experienced family mediator.
+Family mediation allows you and your former partner to discuss your problems in a secure environment with an experienced family mediator.
 The mediator’s job is to make sure the discussion is fair and is with you at all times to ensure all your needs are met.
-Our family mediator, Wendy Ryle, will not take sides, but will help to reduce arguments and make sure both sides listen to the other.
+We will not take sides, but will help reduce arguments and make sure both sides listen to the other.
 Family mediation can be an excellent idea if you would like to resolve family legal issues without the expense of going to court.
-Find out more about our Family Medication services.
+Find out more about our Family Mediation services.

 Although not necessarily the first priority for many new couples, a pre-nuptial agreement can be a responsible decision to ensure both parties know where they stand and what they’re entitled to in case the worst happens and you divorce.
 It is decided by you and your partner in advance, and will help to eliminate arguments later down the line.
 Find out more about Pre-Nuptial Agreements.